Matthi1304/genalg/README.md

 # About the Project

-A 3D projekt with Panda3D and Python, ultimate goal is to find a configuration of digits floating in space which build a number
+A 3D projekt with Panda3D and Python, ultimate goal is to find a configuration of digits floating in space which build a clock.

 ## Installation